tidyverse/tidyverse.org/content/blog/clock-0-1-0/index.md

 Unlike with invalid dates, lubridate does not provide any tools for resolving nonexistent times.

 There are another class of daylight saving time issues related to *ambiguous times*.
+These generally result from daylight saving fallbacks, where your clock might show two 1 AM hours.
 You resolve them in a similar way to what was done with nonexistent times.
-If you're interested, you can read more about those ambiguous times [here](https://r-lib.github.io/clock/articles/articles/motivations.html#ambiguous-time-1).
+If you're interested, you can read more about ambiguous times [here](https://r-lib.github.io/clock/articles/articles/motivations.html#ambiguous-time-1).

 ## Production